hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 * the `$trusted` hash.
 * the `$server_facts` hash.

-These special variable names are protected; since you cannot create local variables with these names, they always refer to top-scope variables.
+These special variable names are protected; because you cannot create local variables with these names, they always refer to top-scope variables.

 **Good:**